SaraHassad/combo-obda/trunk/EUGen/doc/README.txt

    -dir the output directory to place the generated files -onto url of the univ-bench ontology

+note:
-- EUGen.jar should be on $CLASSPATH.
+    EUGen.jar should be on $CLASSPATH.

 ==================
 CONTACT